cattle-ops/terraform-aws-gitlab-runner/examples/runner-default/_docs/README.md

 - No SSH keys, you can log into the instance via SSM (Session Manager).
 - Registration via GitLab token.
 - Auto scaling using `docker+machine` executor.
+- Addtional security groups that are allowed access to the runner agent

 ![runners-default](https://github.com/npalm/assets/raw/master/images/terraform-aws-gitlab-runner/runner-default.png)